Khutbah: Khutbah and the Ministries of Islamic Affairs in modern states

 In a number of countries like Turkey, Saudi Arabia, and Egypt, there is a central religious authority supervised by the government which issues a weekly sermon to be read in all mosques under its jurisdiction.
-In Turkey the sermons are prepared by the Diyanet, in Saudi Arabia by the Ministry for Islamic Affairs.
+In Turkey the sermons are prepared by the Presidency of Religious Affairs (Diyanet), in Saudi Arabia by the Ministry for Islamic Affairs, Dawah and Guidance.
 In Egypt a similar unified sermon was instituted in 2016.

 Related concept

-Abu-al-Faraj ibn Al-Jawzi writes in his Ru'ūs al-Qawārīr of a similar concept also called khutbah.
+Ibn al-Jawzi writes in his Ru'ūs al-Qawārīr of a similar concept also called khutbah.
 Also referred to by the same name as the sermon, this concept was different.
 Its primary purpose was not to admonish, instruct or reprove, but rather to exalt and praise God.
 It invited others to worship and celebrate God's greatness.

-Ibn al-Jawzi employed a variety of metaphors and alluded to nature frequently.
+Al-Jawzi employed a variety of metaphors and alluded to nature frequently.